-The energy drink craze has taken hold in the past few years, and along with that it has become a mixer of choice for a new generation.
+The energy drink craze has taken hold in the past few years, and along with that, it has become a mixer of choice for a new generation.
 The king of all energy drinks is Red Bull, but there are a great number of competitors like Monster Energy, Sobe Adrenalin Rush, Woop Ass and Bawls.
 They one key ingredient in all of these is caffeine.
-At clubs these energy drinks are mixed with vodka in the hopes of getting better buzz.
+At clubs, these energy drinks are mixed with vodka in the hopes of getting a better buzz.
 Do all these extra ingredients, like Taurine, ginseng, L-Carnitine and vitamins do anything?
 Well, having studied chemistry for many years and worked for a pharmaceutical company and a pharmacy, I may be able to shed so light on this.

-The sugar contents is also part of the “buzz”.
+The sugar contents are also part of the “buzz”.
 A can of Red Bull contains 5 teaspoons of sugar.
 So it is sweet, but not as sweet as a can of Coke, which contains almost 10 teaspoons of sugar per can.
 Note that a can of Red Bull (250 ml) is smaller than a can of Coke (355 ml).
 There is little difference between a rum and coke and a Red Bull and vodka, as far as sugar goes.
 So far so good.

 Taste wise I’m not sure there is anything to love.
-These drinks are sweet with a vitamin after taste.
+These drinks are sweet with a vitamin aftertaste.
 I’m sure you could get used to it.
 It seems these energy drinks have a single purpose, and that’s to give a person their caffeine sugar fix.
 I personally like a large cup of coffee, one teaspoon sugar, for my fix, but sugar is a big draw for some people.
 The sweeter the drink, the better, and caffeine is just the icing on the cake.
-As a bartender I’ve seen people put eight teaspoons of sugar in a coffee!
+As a bartender, I’ve seen people put eight teaspoons of sugar in a coffee!

 In Part II, I’ll look at the amino acids Taurine, L-Arginine and L-Carnitine and how they affect the body.
 One issue is that in Canada, energy drinks don’t contain L-Carnitine since it is a prescription product.
-However, in the US it is a health supplement, so manufactures put this amino acid into the drink.
+However, in the US it is a health supplement, so manufacturers put this amino acid into the drink.